Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution: Background

-These are quasi-polynomials (i.e. a collection of rational functions sharing a common denominator) which are orthogonal\footnote{The reader might be worried that the product will not make sense if the denominator has real roots since it involves integration over the real axis.
-For this reason, sometimes care is taken to choose the partition to be even to avoid that problem.
+(Note that $K_{\lambda}$ is the unique monic differential operator of order $N$ having the classical Hermite polynomials $h_{N+\lambda_n-n}(x)$ (for $1\leq n\leq N$) in its kernel.)
+Then define $ \hat h_n^{\lambda}(x)=K_{\lambda}(h_n(x))$.
+These are quasi-polynomials (i.e., a collection of rational functions sharing a common denominator) which are orthogonal\footnote{Their orthogonality in the special case of even partitions was established in \cite{2014dry} and the general case was shown in \cite{HHV}.
+The reader might be worried that the product will not make sense if the denominator has real roots since it involves integration over the real axis.
+For this reason, this is why many authors have considered only the restriction to even partitions for which those problems are avoided.
 However, as has been noted before \cite{HHV} and we will demonstrate later, this is not a serious obstacle.
-In particular, since it will be shown that the integrand has no residue at any of its singularities, one may always consider the integral from $-\infty$ to $\infty$ to follow any path which avoids those roots, the integral is then well-defined, and then the quasi-polynomials are orthogonal as claimed.} with respect to the Hermite product $\langle \cdot,\cdot\rangle_H$.
+In particular, since it will be shown that the integrand has no residue at any of its singularities, one may always consider the integral from $-\infty$ to $\infty$ to follow any path which avoids those roots, the integral is then well-defined, and then the quasi-polynomials are orthogonal as claimed.} with respect to the Hermite product $\langle \cdot,\cdot\rangle_{\rm H}$.
 Equivalently, their numerators are polynomials which are orthogonal with respect to an inner product with the Hermite weight function divided by the square of their denominators.
 Moreover, despite the fact that the numerators do not include polynomials of every degree since $N$ degrees are missing, it is still possible to write any polynomial as a (possibly infinite) linear combination of them.

-\subsection{Exceptional Hermite Generating Functions are KP Wave Functions}
+\subsection{Exceptional Hermite generating functions are KP wave functions}

-Despite the similarity of the trivial KP Wave Function $\psi_0(\vt,z)$ and the generating function $\Psi(x,z)$ of the classical Hermites, it was a surprise that the generating function for each family of Exceptional Hermite Quasi-Polynomials is a Wave Function of the KP Hierarchy \cite{KasMil}.
+Despite the similarity of the trivial KP wave function $\psi_0\bigl(\vt,z\bigr)$ and the generating function~$\Psi(x,z)$ of the classical Hermites, it was a surprise that the generating function for each family of exceptional Hermite quasi-polynomials is a wave function of the KP hierarchy \cite{KasMil}.
 In particular, let